RubyKnight01/LTE-Bufferbloat-Fix/README.md

 ```
 vi /etc/init.d/sqm-fix

+vi /etc/init.d/99-sqm-fix
 ```

-3️⃣ Paste the script contents
+3️⃣ Paste the script contents into their respective files

 Copy the entire SQM Initialization Script from SCRIPTS.md📄

 , then save and exit.
+(ESC > :wq > ENTER)

 👉 All commands and scripts are documented in detail here: ##### 📄 SCRIPTS.md